 UC Davis has played seven games against nation's Top Five

 A 2005 All-American with Indiana, Kandace Waldthaler returned to the Davis water polo scene in 2010 as an assistant coach for both the Aggie men's and women's teams.
-She now enters her third season as Jamey Wright's top assistant with the UC Davis women.
+She now enters her seventh season as Jamey Wright's top assistant with the UC Davis women.

 Originally from Armijo High in Fairfield, Calif., Waldthaler earned JC All-America honors and a conference MVP nod for nearby Sierra College before embarking on her two-year career in Bloomington.
 As a senior, she led the Hoosiers with 55 goals, 55 drawn exclusions, five four-meter penalty shots and nine hat tricks to capture AWPCA (now ACWPC) All-America third-team distinction.